hennessyevan/veklabs.com/content/services/Pre-Production.md

 ### Mood and Story:

 Creative projects can be very subjective but they do not have to be unclear.
 During the pre-production process we meet with your team to brainstorm.
 Establishing a clear vision around the mood of your production.
 What is the tone?
-Considerations we look at are: Emotive elements important for your brand, colour palletes, lighting aesthetics and thematic refinement.
-Coherent story archs allow us to plan the necessary interview questions and acted scenes that will make yoor project successful.
+Considerations we look at are: Emotive elements important for your brand, colour pallets, lighting aesthetics and thematic refinement.
+Coherent story flow allows us to plan the necessary interview questions and acted scenes that will make your project successful.

 ### Resoource Allocation: